FBI offers reward for details of those behind Washington pipe bombs | Politics

 FBI offers reward for details of those behind Washington pipe bombs

-Thursday's statement was accompanied by an image https://bit.ly/3osLWPz of a masked suspect wearing gloves and a hoodie, carrying an object.
-"The FBI is offering a reward of up to $50,000 for information leading to the location, arrest and conviction," the agency's Washington field office added.
+Law enforcement agencies had received reports of two suspected devices, one each at the headquarters of the Republican National Committee and the Democratic National Committee on Wednesday, the FBI said in a statement.
+The statement was accompanied by an image https://bit.ly/3osLWPz of a masked suspect wearing gloves and a hoodie, carrying an object.

-Wednesday's breach of the U.S. Capitol by supporters of U.S. President Donald Trump was a stunning assault on American democracy when lawmakers were certifying the victory of President-elect Joe Biden.
-Trump condemned the violence after having initially praised his supporters.
-He added that the rioters had defiled the seat of American democracy and must be held accountable.
+"The FBI is offering a reward of up to $50,000 for information leading to the location, arrest and conviction," it said.
+ABC News reported that bomb technicians used water cannon to blast the devices to break them apart and render them harmless on Wednesday just as supporters of U.S. President Donald Trump stormed into the Capitol building, where lawmakers were certifying the victory of President-elect Joe Biden.

-Senators and Congressmen were forced to evacuate after hundreds of Trump supporters stormed the legislative building, smashing windows and engaging in looting.
-The violence, which killed five people, followed a rally at which Trump exhorted supporters to "fight" to overturn the Nov.
+Trump initially praised his supporters but later condemned the violence.
+Senators and Congressmen were forced to evacuate after the Trump supporters smashed windows and engaged in looting.
+The violence, which killed five people, followed a rally at which Trump exhorted supporters to fight to overturn the result of the Nov.
 3 election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)